-In the interest of regional peace, security and economic stability and to further help stimulate a Policy Discussion on the rapidly changing events in Myanmar / Burma we are releasing a Policy Paper titled:
+In the interest of regional peace, security and economic stability and to further help stimulate a Policy Discussion on the rapidly changing events in Myanmar / Burma we are launching our first Briefing Paper titled:

 Burma’s challenges Democracy, Human Rights and Narcotics

 We are most grateful to Cheery Zahau (a human rights activist from Myanmar) to provide a Foreword for this Policy Paper.